rowlandhill/ruby-vs-js-arrays-study/study.md

 ## Array#select vs. Array.protoype.filter()

-Using Ruby's `select` array method and JavaScript's `filter` method, create a new array consisting of the odd numbers of the existing array.
+Using Ruby's `select` Array method and JavaScript's `filter` method, create a new array consisting of the odd numbers of the existing array.

 Ruby: